Mimis-Latlaeg-Hattalag/fintech-canary/README.md

 1. Doesn't pay to reinvent the wheel -- I love https://ktor.io/ client instead.
     1. This took 5 hours, and `ktor` client takes 5 minutes and manages paging better than I can.
-2. Consider [HAL](https://en.wikipedia.org/wiki/HAL_(software) "Hardware Abstraction Layer ") for API design -- this removes the need for API versioning and adds some amazing behavior exportation...
+2. Consider [HAL](https://en.wikipedia.org/wiki/Hypertext_Application_Language) for API design -- this removes the need for API versioning and adds some amazing behavior exportation...

 Toodles!